Tinche/adts/README.md

 # ADTs for Python

-Create algebraic data types (ADTs) easily, using syntax based on the `enum` module.
+Create algebraic data types (ADTs) easily, using syntax modeled on the `enum` module.

-In simple terms, picture enriching the `enum` module with support for member classes, in addition to constant values.
+In simple terms, picture enriching the `enum` module with support for member classes in addition to constant values.

-A simple example:

 ```python
 class Event(ADT):